openjdm/openjdm.github.io/_sources/sunk_cost.md

 both a teacher and a learner.
 The decision maker reasons that they are continuing with a failed plan because they believe it will teach them a lesson to think more critically about their future decisions (Bornstein & Chapman, 1995).
-The logic lies in that when sticking with a failed plan, the decision maker is reminded of the consequences of their poor decision (Bornstein & Chapman, 1995).
+The logic is that when sticking with a failed plan, the decision maker is reminded of the consequences of their poor decision (Bornstein & Chapman, 1995).
 Let’s consider the following example to relate this argument to a subscription service.
 Bill decided